joncrlsn/mypfs/README.md

 1. instead of exiting after timeout, show a "timeout" page
 1. support https (easy with GoLang, just not sure it will be used)
 1. limit uploads to a configurable amount
-1. after startup, display HTTP URL to copy and share